RobinAnsems/GmailBox/README.md

 }
 ```

-Now if you upload your code, you should see if you Arduino can connect to Adafruit IO.
+Now if you upload your code, you should see if your Arduino can connect to Adafruit IO.
 You can see this in the Serial Monitor.

-If you have succesfully connected with Adafruit IO we can write code for when we get an Email, we will doe this with a servomotor to simulate the flag going up on the GmailBox.
+If you have succesfully connected with Adafruit IO we can write code for when we get an Email, we will do this with a servomotor to simulate the flag going up on the GmailBox.

 #### Flag from GmailBox simulated with a servomotor